CSCI-1101-TTh12-F22/ps8/README.md

 * Call `simulateguessing()` with each of the three possible values ("sequential", "random", or "binary").
 Don't forget that these functions returns a list, which you need to save to a variable, of course!
 * Using `numpy`, calculate the mean, min, max, and standard deviation for the result of each call to `simulateguessing()`, and print them out as shown in the sample output, below. ([See the readings about numpy here for some help](https://github.com/CSC1-1101-TTh9-S21/numpy-reading).)
 * Using `matplotlib`, create a plot with three subplots, where each subplot contains a histogram for one of the three lists you got back from `simluateguessing()`.
+(We will learn about subplots on November 3 in class.)

 Here is some sample output, and the subplots that I got.